jmporta/ZebraGait/README.md

    pip3 install pyinstaller
    ```

-2. Run `build.sh` under Gnu/Linux or `build.bat` under Windows.
+2. Edit `build.sh` under Gnu/Linux or `build.bat` under Windows, specifying the main script and the desired options.

     In Windows, we must add the location of ffmpeg dll, editing the above line in `build.bat`:
     ```bash
     --add-binary "<PATH_TO_PYTHON>\Lib\site-packages\cv2\opencv_ffmpeg<VERSION_ARCH>.dll;."
     ```
+3. Run the `build.sh` or `build.bat` script.

-3. The resultant executable, located in `./dist`, needs a copy of the folder `icons` in the same directory to be executed.
+4. The resultant executable tk/tcl GUI, located in `./dist`, needs a copy of the folder `icons` in the same directory to be executed.

 ## TODO

-- Allow the inputs through command line arguments.
+- Qt GUI
 - Mean skeleton: if there is not a repeated x, no uniqueMean.
 - Add a check of the skeleton length.
 - Use h and w in the blob check instead of the area.